A pregnancy will only be possible when the sperm cell and egg cell meet. Sounds simple, but the entire process is much more complicated than that.

-How The Female Body Is Involved With Pregnancy
+The Female Body and Pregnancy

-How The Male Body Is Involved With Pregnancy
+The Male Body and Pregnancy

-Pregnancy may happen when a male ejaculates his semen inside the vaginal opening, or at least very directly to the vulva.
 Take note that semen and sperm cell are not the same thing.
 The semen is the fluid from the seminal vesicles, prostate gland, and Cowper’s gland, which all go through the urethra and out of the opening of the penis during ejaculation.
 Most of the time, semen contains sperm cells, but only make up less than 5% of semen.
 The fluid of the semen makes it possible for sperm cells to get out of the penis, and through the vagina.
 Aside from that, semen fluid also supplies the sperm cells with the nutrients and energy they need to endure the journey, and neutralizes factors that can obstruct the sperm cells such as traces of urine, and the vaginal environment.

 No matter how perfect the conditions may be, less than a thousand sperm cells out of the initial millions will successfully make it to the fallopian tubes, and just a few dozen of them will reach the outer membrane of the egg cell.
 This is why the male body produces so many sperm cells.

 About a day or so after fertilization, the united egg cell and sperm cell transform into a zygote.
 It stays in the fallopian tube and divides into many cells for a few more days.
 The zygote begins to move towards the uterus while still dividing.
-It then transforms into a blastocyst, a hollow ball of cells, implants itself in the uterine wall and attaches to the endometrium, and then becomes an embryo.
-The endometrium is the uterine lining shed during menstruation when there is no pregnancy.
-This stage of the process is commonly called conception or implantation.

 Up to 50% of the time, fertilized eggs don’t divide or implant, and a pregnancy does not occur even without any interference from anyone or anything.

-When all stages mentioned go smoothly, and the blastocyst successfully implants itself in the uterus, then a pregnancy has occurred.
+When all stages mentioned go smoothly, and the blastocyst successfully implants itself in the uterus, then pregnancy has occurred.